ahmdtaha/FineGrainedVisualRecognition/README.md

 ## Preliminary Results

 Augmentation using random cropping and horizontal flipping on.
 No color distortion, vertical flipping or any complex augmentation is employed.
-The results are preliminary because I didn't wait for till max_iters -- patience is a not my best virtue.
+The results are preliminary because I didn't wait for till max_iters.
 Other datasets results and other models like resnet50 will be added later.

 | Dataset       | DenseNet161 | ResNet50 V2 |
 |---------------|-------------|-------------|